TrailLink Frequently Asked Questions

 I don't want to see all of the waypoints marked on the trail map; how do I get rid of them?

-To suppress the waypoint symbols that appear on TrailLink maps: click the green Legend button directly above the map.
-Uncheck the boxes for any symbols that you do not wish to appear on the map, then click the Legend button again to close the menu.
+To suppress the waypoint symbols that appear on TrailLink maps: In the Map Legend on the left-hand side of the map, simply uncheck the boxes for any symbols that you do not wish to appear.

 I tried to submit a trail photo online, but it's not going through.
 What should I do?